 Soul searching is a person’s journey from the world towards his self.
 The retreat is an effort used by the schools to connect the students with their inner selves.

-The speakers are meant to coach and guide the students to find themselves through soul searching.
+The spiritual director and speakers are meant to coach and guide the students to find themselves through soul searching.
 The activity is meant to promote commitment, truthfulness, and moral responsibility among the attendees.

 It also helps strengthen the character of the person as well as adapt and embrace the weaknesses.
 For sure, you will melt in there.